 Equally important, both brokerages allow you to get started regardless of how much money you have to invest.
 There are no account minimums, so even if you only have a small amount to invest, that’s not a problem.
 As a result, both Webull and Public.com are legit options for new investors.

 Getting started with either of these brokerages is very easy and can be done at your convenience.

 Webull allows you to trade stocks, ETFs, options, and cryptocurrency.
 The cryptocurrency trading is handled by Apex Crypto, an industry leader.
 Currently, there are about 25 different crypto tokens that can be traded through Webull.

 When Webull originally launched, it did not support the buying or selling of fractional shares.
 Thankfully, this is a feature that was added later, and you can now buy or sell fractional shares of individual stocks and ETFs for as little as $5.
 That means, if you want to purchase a share of Apple stock or your favorite S&P 500 ETF, you don’t have to buy a full share.

 Public.com allows you to trade stocks, ETFs, and cryptocurrencies.
 Like Webull, Public.com uses Apex Crypto to manage cryptocurrency trading.
 The crypto options are very similar with either trading platform (more options than you’ll get with Robinhood crypto).

-Purchasing fractional shares is also an option for Public.com users, but they actually allow you to buy “slices” for as little as $1.
+Purchasing fractional shares is also an option for Public.com users.

 The main difference in the type of investments available is that Webull supports options trading, while Public.com does not.
 Webull also offers margin trading accounts for users with a balance of at least $2,000.
 Options, trading on margin, and day trading increase the level of risk, so it makes sense that Public.com does not offer options or margin trading.
 They’re focused on helping new investors, and encouraging them to trade options or use a margin account would go against the best interests of new investors.